ivoleitao/stash/README.md

 }
 ```

 Notice that `fromEncodable` function is configured per cache which means you can configure a cache with a different type *using the same store*.
-This was not previously possible as before versio 4.3.0 the `fromEncodable` function was configured per store.
-That as changed with version 4.3.0 which brough this feature alongside a (small) breaking change in the way this library is used.
-Find bellow a complete example that stores two different objects in the same store and creates two vaults from it using two different `fromEncodable` functions.
+This was not previously possible as before version 4.3.0 the `fromEncodable` function was configured per store.
+That has changed with version 4.3.0 which brough this feature alongside a breaking change in the way this library is used.
+Find bellow a complete example that stores two different objects in the same store and creates two vaults using two different `fromEncodable` functions.

 ```dart
 import 'dart:io';